 Hakama - A hakama is a black or blue traditional Japanese form of outer pants.
 Some Japanese martial arts, including Aikido, include the hakama as part of the normal training uniform.
 In line with Aikido traditions, Dojo Members are expected to purchase and wear a hakama once they become Yudansha.
-Senior female Mudansha may wear hakama at their discretion.
+Female Mudansha may wear hakama at their discretion, except that only Yudansha will wear a hakama at CAF seminar events.
 Members are expected to treat the hakama with respect and care by tying it correctly during training and folding it correctly afterwards.